DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: More Results of Experiments

-To determine the optimal number of candidate triplets ($n$) to retain during the two-stage hybrid scoring, we conducted an ablation study analyzing the impact of $n$ on semantic accuracy (ACC).
-We varied $n$ from 20 to 70 and recorded the performance, with the results depicted in the Fig.\ref{fig:Top_n}.
+To determine the optimal number of candidate triplets ($n$) to retain during the two-stage hybrid scoring, we conducted a comprehensive ablation study across six diverse datasets: Hotpot, Mintaka, CWQ, QALD-10, GraphRAG Bench, and Musique.
+We varied $n$ from 20 to 70 and recorded the semantic accuracy (ACC), as illustrated in Fig. \ref{fig:Top_n}.

-The results show a clear trend.
-As $n$ increases from 20 to 50, the model's accuracy steadily improves from 76.0\% to a peak of \textbf{86.0\%} at \textbf{$n=50$}.
-This suggests that smaller values of $n$ are too restrictive, prematurely filtering out relevant candidates.
-However, a sharp performance degradation is observed when $n$ is increased beyond this point, with accuracy dropping to 78.0\% for $n=60$ and further to 74.0\% for $n=70$.
+The experimental results demonstrate a consistent ``bell-shaped'' performance trend across all benchmarks.
+As $n$ increases from 20 to 50, the model's accuracy steadily improves for almost all datasets.
+Specifically, five out of the six datasets reach their peak performance at \textbf{$n=50$}: Hotpot (85.8\%), Mintaka (93.9\%), CWQ (90.0\%), GraphRAG Bench (87.1\%), and Musique (83.0\%).
+QALD-10 is the only exception, achieving its peak slightly earlier at \textbf{$n=40$} (85.0\%), though it maintains robust performance at $n=50$.
+This upward trend suggests that smaller values of $n$ are overly restrictive, prematurely filtering out relevant candidate triplets and limiting the recall of the retrieval stage.

+However, a sharp performance degradation is observed across all datasets when $n$ is increased beyond 50.
+For example, in the Hotpot dataset, accuracy drops from 85.8\% to 77.8\% at $n=60$ and further to 73.8\% at $n=70$.
 We attribute this steep decline to the operational constraints of the Large Language Model (LLM) used for reranking.
-When $n$ becomes too large, the concatenated text of all candidate triplets likely \textbf{exceeds the LLM's effective context window or token processing limit}.
-This information overload prevents the model from accurately assessing all candidates, causing the signal from the correct triplets to be lost in the noise of irrelevant ones.
-Consequently, its ability to perform fine-grained reranking is severely impaired.
+When $n$ becomes too large, the concatenated text of candidate triplets likely \textbf{exceeds the LLM's effective context window or optimal token processing limit}.
+This information overload introduces excessive noise, making it difficult for the model to distinguish correct triplets from irrelevant ones, thereby severely impairing its fine-grained reranking capability.

-Therefore, $n=50$ represents the optimal "sweet spot," providing sufficient candidates for high recall without overwhelming the LLM's processing capacity.
-Based on this empirical evidence, we set \textbf{N=50} as the value for this hyperparameter in all of our main experiments.
+Consequently, $n=50$ represents the optimal ``sweet spot,'' providing a sufficient candidate pool for high recall without overwhelming the LLM's processing capacity.
+Based on this robust empirical evidence across multiple benchmarks, we set \textbf{$N=50$} as the default value for this hyperparameter in all subsequent experiments.